What Are The 4 Types Of Workplace Violence

 Also called lateral or horizontal violence, this occurs between employees.
 It can be a supervisor bullying a subordinate, peers spreading rumors, or a team member intimidating another over workload disputes.

 Culture plays a huge role here.
-Organizations that tolerate gossip, favoritism, or unchecked competition create fertile ground for this type.
-Here's the thing — effective countermeasures include transparent performance evaluations, confidential reporting channels, and leadership that models respectful communication.
+Even so, effective countermeasures include transparent performance evaluations, confidential reporting channels, and leadership that models respectful communication.
+But organizations that tolerate gossip, favoritism, or unchecked competition create fertile ground for this type.
 Regular climate surveys can uncover hidden tensions before they explode.

 Type 4: Personal Relationship